-The Westchester Jewish Center grew out of the dreams and vision of a small group of Jewish families in Mamaroneck at the beginning of the 20th century.
-WJC’s origins are the “Social and Aid Society,” founded in 1905 to provide religious and social opportunities and to help immigrants and others in need.
-As there was no building, the Society’s members gathered where they could to conduct religious services on holidays.
-A traveling rabbi would come to Mamaroneck and hold classes for children in a shed behind a building on Mamaroneck Avenue.
+The Westchester Jewish Center’s inception can be traced back to the aspirations and vision of a close-knit group of Jewish families in Mamaroneck at the dawn of the 20th century.
+Its origins can be found in the “Social and Aid Society,” established in 1905 to offer religious and social opportunities and provide assistance to immigrants and those in need.
+At that time, without a dedicated building, the Society’s members would assemble wherever possible to conduct religious services during holidays, often with the help of a traveling rabbi who held classes for children in a modest shed located behind a building on Mamaroneck Avenue.

-Fourteen years later, as this small group began to grow, it became known as the Hebrew Institute of Mamaroneck and it purchased land on Halstead Avenue near the train station.
-The building was completed in 1925.
-A year later, land was purchased in Glenville, Connecticut for a private cemetery.
-Shortly thereafter, the Ladies Auxiliary (Sisterhood) was formed.
+Over the course of fourteen years, as this small collective continued to flourish, it evolved into what was known as the Hebrew Institute of Mamaroneck.
+In 1925, the Institute acquired land near the train station on Halstead Avenue, where they completed the construction of their first official building.
+A year later, they secured land in Glenville, Connecticut for a private cemetery.
+Shortly thereafter, the Ladies Auxiliary (Sisterhood) was established.

-The first of WJC’s two full-time, long-term rabbis came to our congregation in 1943.
-Rabbi Irving Koslowe and his wife, Marly, devoted themselves to enhancing the Jewish life of the community.
-Rabbi Koslowe began to hold regular Shabbat services and started youth groups.
-Marly became the Sunday School teacher and organized a children’s choir.
-Adult education and sports were also added.
-It soon became clear that the Halstead Avenue building was too small and in 1948, a five-acre site was purchased at the corner of Rockland and Palmer Avenues, where we still are today.
+In 1943, the Westchester Jewish Center welcomed its first full-time, long-term rabbi, Rabbi Irving Koslowe, and his wife, Marly, who wholeheartedly dedicated themselves to enriching the Jewish life of the community.
+Rabbi Koslowe initiated regular Shabbat services and the formation of youth groups, while Marly became the Sunday School teacher and organized a children’s choir.
+Adult education and sports programs were also introduced.
+It soon became evident that the Halstead Avenue building was too constrained for their growing needs.
+In 1948, a five-acre site was purchased at the corner of Rockland and Palmer Avenues, where the Center stands today.

-On April 28, 1949, the congregation changed its name to the Westchester Jewish Center to better reflect the range of activities and the fact that not all members lived in Mamaroneck.
-Groundbreaking took place in 1951 and we moved into our new home in September 1954.
-The original building consisted of a chapel, fifteen classrooms, an auditorium, lounges, offices and a social hall wing.
-In 1966, the congregation decided that additional facilities were needed and a new Sanctuary was dedicated two years later.
-Rabbi Koslowe was given life tenure at this time.
-In 1985, Rabbi Koslowe decided to retire after over forty years of service to our community.
+On April 28, 1949, the congregation officially adopted the name Westchester Jewish Center, reflecting the diversity of its activities and the fact that not all members resided in Mamaroneck.
+Groundbreaking took place in 1951, and the Center moved into its new facility in September 1954.
+The original building encompassed a chapel, fifteen classrooms, an auditorium, lounges, offices, and a social hall wing.